 - Making social interactions easier and more enjoyable

 The latter reason is not relevant while in lockdown, but for most people, a lack of social distractions leads to rumination and potentially depressive thoughts.
-As such, during social isolation, the first two reasons are intensified, especially for people struggling with addiction to drugs or alcohol.
+As such, during social isolation, the first two reasons are intensified, especially for people struggling with the disease of addiction to drugs or alcohol.

 Loneliness is connected to drug use, alcohol use, suicide, depression and anxiety.
 Creating meaningful connections can help prevent alcohol and drug abuse and help you maintain sobriety while you’re in recovery.